-Vaginal birth takes a shorter recovery time.
+Vaginal birth is a low-intervention childbirth technique that takes shorter recovery time.
 Babies receive protective bacteria from the birth canal, which helps build their immune system.
-Passing through birth canal also expels excess amniotic fluid from the lungs lowering the risk of respiratory diseases.
-In case of a Cesarian delivery, the resultant contractions followed by uterine stimulants (such as Pitocin drip), will become so fast and strong that you will not have enough recovery time.
+Passing through the birth canal may also expel excess amniotic fluid from the lungs lowering the risk of respiratory diseases.
+In the case of a cesarean delivery, the resultant contractions followed by uterine stimulants (such as Pitocin drip), will become so fast and strong that you will not have enough recovery time.
 This passes less oxygen to the fetus.
-Also, epidurals increase the likeliness of fever, forcing you to take antibiotics.
+Also, epidurals could increase the likeliness of fever, forcing you to take antibiotics.

 You will stay alert and conscious of the nearing labor when drugs are not used.
 You will be connected to your body.
 Pain medications usually diminish a woman’s sense of being physically attached to the birthing process.

-Natural delivery is always followed by a short recovery period as it does not involve any numbing medications, needles, or tubes over the body parts.
+Natural delivery, being a non-surgical birth technique, is always followed by a short recovery period as it does not involve any numbing medications, needles, or tubes over the body parts.
 You can walk around and indulge in physical activity without affecting your health.
-During the natural birth, the body produces pain-relieving and calming hormones endorphins.
+During natural birth, the body produces pain-relieving and calming hormones or endorphins.
 But, if pain medication is used, the body will not produce as many endorphins.

 Women who give natural birth feel more confident and empowered.
-It makes you feel stronger, and less fearful about accepting other challenges that come in life (9).
+It could make you feel stronger and less fearful about accepting other challenges that come in life (14).

 Skin to skin exposure is a great way to bond with a newborn.
 With normal delivery, it is easier for the mother to hold her baby and have a bond quickly.